microsoft/msnews-sdk-csharp/README.md

 # Microsoft News API SDK for C#
 Integrate the Microsoft News API into your .NET project!
+To obtain your api key and ocid, you can send us an [e-mail](mailto:msftnewsapi@microsoft.com)!

 ## Give us your feedback
 Your feedback is important to us.